posl/iArch/index.md

 # Installation

 1. [Download](https://github.com/posl/iArch/releases) the iArch-U package archive.
-1. Expand the archive and copy expanded `plugins` directory into your Eclipse application directory.
+1. Expand the archive and copy expanded `plugins` directory into Eclipse plugin directory.
+  - We recommend that you use not installer but archive(zip or tar) in Eclipse installation process.
+If you did so, you can find `plugins` directory in the following steps.
+    - The location where `eclipse.exe` exists (Windows)
+    - Right click `Eclipse.app`, choice "Show Package Contents", and move into `Contants/Eclipse/` (OSX)
 1. Start Eclipse.
 1. Select `Help` -> `Install New Software`
   - Install _Graphiti SDK Plus_ and _Xtext Complete SDK_ plug-ins from the Eclipse official site.